We're hiring for our 2019 Environmental Education Assistant (AmeriCorps)!

 - Work with staff, volunteers, and program participants to evaluate Lakeside Learning and suggest ideas for improvement

-- Develop new summer educational programming, such as seminars, field trips, and day-camp experiences for k-6 students.
-This may include all or some of the following:
+- Collaborate to develop new summer educational programming, such as seminars, field trips, and day-camp experiences for K-6 students.
+This may include research of feasibility and costs.

-- Coordinate participation in public outreach events and festivals
+- Participate in public outreach events and festivals

 - Assist with other FRIENDS of Great Salt Lake education/outreach efforts as needed, which may include: